-Know What Smoke Alarms Can and Can't Do

-A Smoke Alarm can help alert you to fire, giving you precious time to "Limitations of Smoke Alarms" for details.
+Know What Smoke Alarms Can and Can't Do A Smoke Alarm can help alert you to fire, giving you precious time to escape.
+It can only sound an alarm once smoke reaches the sensor.
+See "Limitations of Smoke Alarms" for details.